 With robocopy you'd typically need to first realize

 that these issues exists and then work around them

-using command line flags like /FFT.
+using command line switches like /FFT.

 In contrast, Bvckup 2